Funny: HAT Films

 - "Mil-Truck Massacre" is a course in GTA that Ross designs, when the objective is to steal an army truck and drive it back, dodging three-star securitynote on the way.
 The premise initially sounds simple, but it turns out that the cops have such high respawn rates that nobody can get very far without being riddled with bullets.
-The crew gradually get more frustrated as Ross realises that he's not really thought this through.
+The crew gradually get more frustrated as Ross realises that he's not really thought this through, forcing them to ally in a desperate home to finish it.
 They all fail.

 - Any time that they play Garry's Mod with Sips and/or the rest of the Yogscast.

 Ross: (when he's about to kill someone, shouting manically) EAT SHIT!
 EAT SHIT!
 YOU'RE HUNGRY!
 EAT SHIT!